-sampled independently uniformly at random, the point is inside the subspace with probability $1 - \delta$. \end{theorem}
+sampled independently uniformly at random, the point is inside the subspace with probability $1 - \delta$. \end{thm}

 \begin{proof} \emph{(Sketch)} \; To see (i), consider the linear program constructed in Algorithm \ref{alg:SPC} and notice that its constraints are a subset of those in \eqref{eq:inftyLP}.
 If \eqref{eq:inftyLP} is feasible, then any subset of constraints will be feasible.
 To see (ii), we use standard tools from computational geometry.
 In particular, we show that a certain set related to the polyhedron of feasible $x$, which is known as range space, has a small Vapnik-Chervonenkis (VC) dimension $d$.
 Subsequently, we apply the celebrated result of \cite{Haussler1987}, which states that for any range space of VC dimension $d$ and $\epsilon, \delta \in (0, 1)$, if coordinates are sampled independently, we obtain an $\epsilon$-net with probability at least $1 - \delta$.
-We refer to Appendix A for the details. \end{proof}
+We refer to Appendix A for details. \end{proof}

 Next, let us consider the run-time of Algorithm \ref{alg:SPC}, which is dominated by the feasibility test of a linear program $P$ in Line \ref{line:solveLP}.
-Using standard interior-point methods \cite{GONDZIO2012}, if there is a feasible solution to the linear program $P$, an $\epsilon$-accurate approximation to the can be obtained in $O(\sqrt{s} \ln(1/\epsilon))$ iterations, wherein a each iteration amounts to solving a linear system.
+Using standard interior-point methods \cite{GONDZIO2012}, if there is a feasible solution to the linear program $P$, an $\epsilon$-accurate approximation to the can be obtained in $O(\sqrt{s} \ln(1/\epsilon))$ iterations, wherein each iteration amounts to solving a linear system.
 This yields an upper bound on the run-time of

-which could be improved considerably, by exploiting the sparsity in the linear program's constraint matrix.
-The same iterations make it possible to detect infeasibility using the arguments of \cite{kojima1993general}, although the homogeneous self-dual approach of \cite{Ye1994} with a somewhat worse iteration complexity may be preferable in practice.
-Either way, a solver-generator \cite{mattingley2010real,mattingley2012cvxgen} allows for excellent performance.
+which could be improved considerably by exploiting the sparsity in the linear program's constraint matrix.
+The same iterations make it possible to detect infeasibility using the arguments of \cite{kojima1993general}, although the homogeneous self-dual approach of \cite{Ye1994} with a worse iteration complexity may be preferable in practice.
+Either way, a solver generator \cite{mattingley2010real,mattingley2012cvxgen} allows for excellent performance.